wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/1-introduction.md

  -  Azure AD Connect Cloud Sync
  -  Azure AD Connect pass-through
  -  AD FS deployments
- -  Azure Active Directory Seamless Single Sign-On
+ -  Azure Active Directory single sign-on

 This module also examines the key areas that organizations must plan for to either move their Microsoft 365 service completely to the cloud or to hybridize their environment.